qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

-# Dactyl Manuform (4x5, 5x6, 5x7, 6x6, 6x7)
+# Dactyl Manuform

 the [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) is a split curved keyboard based on the design of [adereth dactyl](https://github.com/adereth/dactyl-keyboard) and thumb cluster design of the [manuform](https://geekhack.org/index.php?topic=46015.0) keyboard, the hardware is similar to the let's split keyboard. all information needed for making one is in the first link.
 ![Imgur](https://i.imgur.com/7y0Vbyd.jpg)

 ## First Time Setup

 Download or clone the `qmk_firmware` repo and navigate to its top level directory.
-Once your build environment is setup, you'll be able to generate the default .hex using:
+Once your build environment is setup, you'll be able to complie the default .hex using:

-Depending on your Layout chose one of the follwing commands:
+Depending on your keymap, chose one of the following commands:

 ```
 $ make handwired/dactyl_manuform/YOUR_LAYOUT:YOUR_KEYMAP_NAME